Department of Education Requirements in Hawaiʻi

 What are the requirements for homeschooling in Hawai'i?

-If you’re reading this post I’m going to assume you are interested in homeschooling your keiki and most likely wondering about Department of Education requirements.
-Well, I hope this post will help you in navigating your unique homeschooling path.
+If you’re reading this post I’m going to assume you are interested in homeschooling your keiki (child/children) and most likely wondering about Hawaiʻiʻs Department of Educationʻs requirements.
+Well, I hope my post in addition this awesome resource will help you in navigating your unique homeschooling path.

 Okay, now that you’ve decided to take the leap there are a few things to figure out first.
 You may want to read a previous post of mine before going any further if you haven’t already.
-Here’s a link to my page titled “Hawaiian Kingdom Law-Education“.
+Here’s a link to my post regarding “Hawaiian Kingdom Law-Education“.

 Awesome!
 So now that we have that out of the way.
 You can see how this becomes a gray area.
 Like I had mentioned in my previous post, I literally just learned about these laws of the Hawaiian Kingdom.
 However, now that I have this information I still need to figure out what I’m going to do with it.

 Okay, if you’re feeling lost in translation right now its okay, it will help you to read my previous post.
 Then maybe this post will make more sense, I hope.
-Where were we?
-Okay, since I’m new to the Hawaiian Kingdom’s laws I can’t offer any guidance in that area.
+Anyways, where were we?
+Oh yes!, since I’m new to the Hawaiian Kingdom’s laws I can’t offer any guidance in that area.
 I can, however, share with you the path I did take to get my homeschooling journey started.

 Meeting the Department of Education Requirements...